nkroemer/reliability/README.md

 ## Dependencies

-To use the toolbox, you need to have MATLAB and SPM12 installed (see instructions).
+To use the toolbox, you need to have MATLAB (v2015 or later) and SPM12 installed (see instructions).

 ## Installing the toolbox